Mohamad-Hussein/speech-assistant/README.md

 conda env create -f env.yml
 conda activate speech-assistant
 ```
 2. Start running the program.
 The program will download the distil-whisper/distil-medium.en model by default and cache it locally in a folder named 'model'.
-It is ~1.5 GB and you can choose the smaller or bigger model.
+It is ~800 MB and you can choose the bigger models if you would like, however the smaller model is very accurate and the best choice.
 The different choices are in this [configuration](#configurations).
 You can change this in [model_inference.py](https://github.com/Mohamad-Hussein/speech-assistant/blob/main/src/model_inference.py).
 ```
 python main.py
 ```